Kerecis to use US$2 million investment to further develop its tissue-regeneration technology

 The first MariGen Omega3-based product, MariGen Omega3 Wound is available for sale in Iceland, the UK and several Middle Eastern markets.
 The company will soon be expanding distribution to other markets.
 The company received a U.S. patent for the technology last December; patents are pending in several other countries.

-Gudmundur Fertram Sigurjonsson, CEO, President and Chairman, Kerecis Limited: “This investment round demonstrates the continued confidence of our investors, and reflects the great progress we have made in a relatively short time.
+Gudmundur Fertram Sigurjonsson, founder and CEO, Kerecis: “This investment round demonstrates the continued confidence of our investors, and reflects the great progress we have made in a relatively short time.
 We will use the funding to advance our development programs in the field of hernia, dura and breast-reconstruction regenerative technologies, as well as to support business development activities for our chronic-wound technology.”